wesleyduff/e6.js/README.md

 LOW DOWN

-To get you started, we included a small index.html file
+To get you started, I included a small index.html file

 1) Open the index.html file and open your dev tools and switch to console.